 Datagloves are used to capture finger movement and also for producing Haptics effects through Vibration at finger tips.
 Cyberglove Systems make industry's most sophisticated Datagloves.
-Following models are available.
+Following products/models are available.

-- The 22-sensor data glove has three flexion sensors per finger, four abduction sensors, a palm-arch sensor, and sensors to measure wrist flexion and abduction.
-Each sensor is extremely thin and flexible being virtually undetectable in the lightweight elastic glove.
+The 22-sensor glove has three flexion sensors per finger, four abduction sensors, a palm-arch sensor, and sensors to measure flexion and abduction.
+Each sensor is extremely thin and flexible being virtually undetectable within the lightweight elastic material.

-The CyberGlove motion capture system has been used in a wide variety of real-world applications, including digital prototype evaluation, virtual reality biomechanics, and animation.
-The CyberGlove II data glove is constructed with stretch fabric for comfort and a mesh palm for ventilation.
+The CyberGlove system has been used in a wide variety of real-world applications, including virtual reality, animation, digital prototype evaluation, biomechanics, and for high-performance hand measurement and real-time motion capture.

 The array of stimulators can generate simple sensations such as pulses or sustained vibration, and they can be used in combination to produce complex tactile feedback patterns.
 Software developers can design their own actuation profiles.
 The CyberTouch tactile feedback option is essential to anyone serious about using their hands to interact with objects in a virtual world.